avanbath/Tic-Tac-York/README.md

 ## Project Interface Design (Wireframes)
 Combined Wireframes: [Click Here (PDF)](https://github.com/avanbath/tic-tac-york1012/blob/caf0fb30bea8bcaa62adb228dd945f69c2985c15/Wireframes.pdf)

-## How To Initialize Our Website
+## How To Start Playing
 Users may start the website by first initializing an express server (from Node.js) in the same directory as the source files.
 The steps are as follows:
-- Start the Node.js / express server (via Command Prompt / PowerShell / Windows Terminal or other supported command line interfaces) using: node server.js
+- Start the Node.js / express server (via Command Prompt / PowerShell / Windows Terminal or another supported command line interface) using: node server.js
 - Open start.html from the mainMenu subfolder using a supported browser
 - Enjoy the game!